 You can test the hardware auto power-on function by shutting down your computer, then disconnecting the AC power adapter.
 Wait 1 minute, then reconnect the power adapter.
 Without pressing any buttons, the system will (almost magically) turn on.

-Auto power-on is just more way our systems can be setup and essentially forgotten thanks to their ease-of-use, ultra-reliability and diverse feature set.
+Auto power-on is just one more way our systems can be set up and essentially forgotten thanks to their ease-of-use, ultra-reliability and diverse feature set.
 If you have questions about enabling auto power-on, or any of the features of our industrial hardware, don’t hesitate to reach out to our Solutions Specialists.

 Note: This article was originally posted on February 2, 2016.
 It was updated for content on February 5, 2021.

 Jeremy is a Customer Support Technician at Logic Supply.
 With a background in mathematics and physics, he is dedicated to learning and education.
 He enjoys walks in the woods, catching up on the latest hardware tech news, and taking care of his fish.